Gardening in Nosara: How to Attract Pollinators to Your Nosara Property

 Scientific Name: Odontonema tubaeforme

 The common name for this plant is variously derived from the bright crimson flower bract that resembles a coral head, or from its striking red color.
-Hummingbirds and butterflies find it to be an important source of nectar.
+Important source of nectar for hummingbirds and butterflies.

 Common Name: Pinuela